ibm-cloud-docs/vmwaresolutions/shared/shared_pricing.md

 ## Licenses and fees for Veeam Availability Suite
 {: #shared_pricing-veeam}

-Veeam usage incurs the following On-demand charges.
+Veeam® usage incurs the following On-demand charges.
 You can view the charges on the **{{site.data.keyword.cloud_notm}} billing and usage** view along with the usage and charges from all other {{site.data.keyword.cloud_notm}} services.

 In the **{{site.data.keyword.cloud_notm}} Usage** view, locate the **VMware Solutions** service type.
 Locate the **Organization** plan to find the Veeam usage across all virtual data centers in that organization.
 The virtual data center usage is located in a separate plan for either VMware Solutions Shared On-demand or VMware Solutions Shared Reserved.